carbon-language/carbon-lang/clang-tools-extra/docs/index.rst

 Doxygen Documentation
 =====================
-This documentation describes the **internal** software that makes up the tools of clang-tools-extra, not the **external** use of these tools.
-There are no instructions here on how to use the tools, only the APIs that make up the software.
+The Doxygen documentation describes the **internal** software that makes up the tools of clang-tools-extra, not the **external** use of these tools.
+The Doxygen documentation contains no instructions about how to use the tools, only the APIs that make up the software.
 For usage instructions, please see the user's guide or reference manual for each tool.

 * `Doxygen documentation`_